kuzfix/LightSoakFW-STM/README.md

 - ***setforcevolt*** - Manually sets voltage to be forced on a specific channel/s.
 Keep in mind the actual voltage on DUT deffers by the voltage drop on the shunt resistor.
 Always measure the actual voltage on DUT with *getvolt*.
 - ***autorange*** - Manually trigger shunt autoranging on all channels.

 - ***ENDSEQUENCE*** - This command should be called by Python data logging code at the end of the sequence.
+Reboots the device one second after this command is invoked.

 ### Command scheduling